percona/pmm-doc/docs/setting-up/client/external.md

 Group       : processess
 ```
 Add exporter running on local port 9256 to the group called "processess"  use group name and host name to automatically generate service name.
 Use default scheme and metrics path.

-> **Note**
-> To change the parameters of a previously-added service, remove the service and re-add it with new parameters.